-This Standard applies to newly produced automatic gas ignition systems (see Part IV, Definitions) and components constructed entirely of new, unused parts and materials.
+This standard applies to newly produced automatic gas ignition systems (see Part IV, Definitions) and components constructed entirely of new, unused parts and materials.

-a) Ignite the gas at the main burner(s), or at the pilot burner(s) so it can ignite the main burner(s);
+a.
+Ignite the gas at the main burner(s), or at the pilot burner(s) so it can ignite the main burner(s);

-b) Prove the presence of either the ignition source, the main burner flame, or both; and
+b.
+Prove the presence of either the ignition source, the main burner flame, or both; and

-c) Automatically act to shut off the gas supply to the main burner(s), or to the pilot and the main burner(s), when the supervised flame or ignition source is not proved.
+c.
+Automatically act to shut off the gas supply to the main burner(s), or to the pilot and the main burner(s), when the supervised flame or ignition source is not proved.

-This Standard applies to automatic gas ignition systems which also serve as oxygen depletion safety shutoff (ODS) systems (see Part IV, Definitions).
+This standard applies to automatic gas ignition systems which also serve as oxygen depletion safety shutoff (ODS) systems (see Part IV, Definitions).

-This Standard covers automatic gas ignition systems and components intended primarily for use with gas appliances having inputs of 400,000 Btu/hr (117 228 W) or less per individual combustion chamber.
+This standard covers automatic gas ignition systems and components intended primarily for use with gas appliances having inputs of 400,000 Btu/hr (117 228 W) or less per individual combustion chamber.

-This Standard applies to automatic gas ignition systems and components for use with one or more of the following gases:
+This standard applies to automatic gas ignition systems and components for use with one or more of the following gases:

 Compliance of an automatic gas ignition system or component with this standard does not imply that such a system or component of such a system is acceptable for use on gas appliances without supplemental tests with the device(s) applied to the particular appliance design.